genesiscommunitysuccess/docs/docs/04_web/01_basics/03_inserting-a-grid.md

 - a simple wrapper div for styling/sizing purposes
 - a `zero-grid-pro` grid component
-- an `grid-pro-genesis-datasource` component, which makes the actual connection to the server resource and provides data to the grid
+- a `grid-pro-genesis-datasource` component, which makes the actual connection to the server resource and provides data to the grid